Dugchugy/TinyPotionFactory/Carpenter/Notes/Game loop plan.md

 ### NullTile

 default tile returned when no tile is present at the location. has no input or output and does nothing on update or draw. should never be stored in a grid and only returned when no item is in the grid location

+### hand well

+a well that can be used to retrieve water. accepts no inputs and outputs only by Drag and drop. can always drag and drop some water out of it